Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

   - @c "name": the name of the pivoted dataset.
 (This should be different from the dataset that it is pivoting;
     otherwise, it will overwrite it.)\n
     This name is referenced by items (e.g., plots) elsewhere in the project file and must be unique.
+  - @c "type": a string specifying which type of pivot to use.
+    Available options are:
+    - "wider": pivot wider (the default).
+    - "longer" pivot longer.

+  If pivoting wider, the following options are available:
   - @c "id-columns": an array of strings representing the ID columns.
   - @c "names-from-column": a strings representing the 'names from'.
   - @c "values-from-columns": an array of strings representing the 'falues from' columns.